-Foreword by the QOMS Team
+Foreword by the QOMS team

 The BAOMS QOMS initiative was conceived after the publication of the first GIRFT OMFS report in November 2018.
-Over the last 4 years the QOMS committee members, BAOMS SSIG leads and aligned QOMS OMFS unit have worked tirelessly to document patient care episodes which have been reported in this inaugural BAOMS QOMS report.
-We acknowledge the financial support BAOMS Council has provided to recruit 10 datacoordinators (for a period of 3 years) without whom such steady case ascertainment (around 3000 episodes of patient care as of July 2022) would not have been possible.
+Over the last four years the QOMS committee members, BAOMS SSIG leads and aligned QOMS OMFS units have worked tirelessly to document patient care episodes that have been reported in this inaugural BAOMS QOMS report.
+We acknowledge the financial support BAOMS Council has provided to recruit 10 data co-ordinators (for a period of three years) without whom such steady case ascertainment (around 3000 episodes of patient care as of July 2022) would not have been possible.

 This is an important milestone for quality improvement within the specialty of Oral and Maxillofacial Surgery in the UK as such a major undertaking has not been previously attempted in this country.
-Most quality improvement initiatives require several years to establish themselves in normal times and it is perhaps more remarkable that colleagues within our specialty have been successful in pursuing this worthy cause whilst providing excellent clinical care within very challenging settings through the COVID-19 pandemic.
+Most quality improvement initiatives require several years to establish themselves in normal times and it is perhaps more remarkable that colleagues within our specialty have been successful in pursuing this worthy cause whilst providing excellent clinical care in very challenging settings throughout the COVID-19 pandemic.
 Recovery of elective clinical activities is still ongoing, and variation exists between nations and regions across the UK.

-The data presented within the following pages represents the entirety of our specialty's provision (excluding Cleft Lip and Palate and Craniofacial Surgery which have already established quality assurance processes) of treatment in the NHS across the three nations (England, Wales, and Scotland) within various institutional settings (University Teaching Hospitals, District General Hospitals, Major Cancer and/or Trauma Centres and spoke units supported by major hub organisations).
+The data presented within the following pages represent the entirety of our specialty's provision (excluding Cleft Lip and Palate and Craniofacial Surgery which have already established quality assurance processes) of treatment in the NHS across the three nations (England, Wales, and Scotland) within various institutional settings (University Teaching Hospitals, District General Hospitals, Major Cancer and/or Trauma Centres and spoke units supported by major hub organisations).
 The results presented are therefore representative of what our specialty delivers within daily practice.

-will find that within each You subspecialty represented in this report. there is meaningful data which clearly reports on the treatment outcomes measured by their predetermined metrics, agreed upon by clinical experts within these areas, after months of careful deliberation and review of the body of evidence in the published literature.
+You will find that within each subspecialty represented in this report, there are meaningful data, which clearly report on the treatment outcomes measured by their predetermined metrics, agreed upon by clinical experts within these areas, after months of careful deliberation and review of the body of evidence in the published literature.
 In the first year of the QOMS audit cycle, we demonstrate early adoption successes of our data collection platform and processes.
-Our datasets have been tried and tested in a multi-centred pilot which have laid down the foundations for this project.
+Our datasets have been tried and tested in a multi-centred pilot, which has laid down the foundations for this project.

 The depth and breadth of each section varies; this could reflect the scope of each subspecialty and/or perhaps the contribution from clinical colleagues who both represent and are clinically active in these areas of practice.
-In order for the project to continue to truly represent the diversity of OMFS in the UK, it is crucial that it receives the support and commitment from colleagues in the widest sense.
+In order for the project to continue, be truly representative of the diversity of OMFS in the UK, it is crucial that it receives the support and commitment from colleagues in the widest sense.
 We hope all OMFS units will, in time, contribute accurate and contemporaneous data transparently to QOMS so that it becomes the vital clinical governance instrument which our specialty and patients deserve.